-COC Life E ducation Y1 Feelings Getting help Classroom rules Special people Being a good friend accepting others How our feelings can keep us safe - including online safety Safe and unsafe touches Medicine Safety Sleep Taking care of things: Myself My money My environment Growth Mindset Healthy eating Hygiene and health Cooperation Getting help Becoming independent My body parts Taking care of self and others Y2 Bullying and teasing Our school rules about bullying Being a good friend Feelings/self- regulation Being kind and helping others Celebrating difference People who help us Listening Skills Safe and unsafe secrets Appropriate touch Medicine safety Cooperation Self-regulation Online safety Looking after money - saving and spending Growth Mindset Looking after my body Hygiene and health Exercise and sleep Life cycles Dealing with loss Being supportive Growing and changing Privacy
+Y1 Feelings Getting help Classroom rules Special people Being a good friend Recognising, valuing and celebrating difference Developing respect and accepting others Bullying and getting help How our feelings can keep us safe - including online safety Safe and unsafe touches Medicine Safety Sleep things: • Myself • My money Mindset • Healthy Getting help Becoming independent My body parts Taking care of self and others Y2 Bullying and teasing Our school rules about bullying Being a good friend Feelings/self-regulation Being kind and helping others Celebrating difference People who help us Listening Skills Safe and unsafe secrets Appropriate touch Medicine safety Cooperation Self-regulation Online safety Looking after money - saving and spending Growth Mindset Looking after my body Hygiene and health Exercise and sleep Life cycles Dealing with loss Being supportive Growing and changing Privacy

-- We teach these sessions in a variety of ways, but predominately through whole class inputs and discussions and small group tasks.
+- ➤ We teach these sessions in a variety of ways, but predominately through whole class inputs and discussions and small group tasks.
 By teaching most of the content in whole class sessions, we can ensure all children are hearing the same input at the same time and can all contribute or ask questions as needed.
 It will be taught weekly, by the class teacher, or where appropriate, the class LSA. - SCARF provides worksheets for most sessions, which teachers often use as a guide to task design, as we recognise worksheets are not appropriate teaching tools with the youngest children. - Our PSHE and RSE sessions are taught alongside our values, in particular the value 'We respect ourselves, others and our school'.
 This ensures all sessions are respectful, taking into account all children's prior knowledge and allowing each child to feel safe and supported.
-Further to this, the RSE elements of SCARF are based on the SCARF values of Safety, Caring, Achievement, Resilience and Friendship and therefore fit naturally into our PSHE curriculum. - Teachers have a wealth of knowledge teaching RSE and the SCARF website provides further guidance on how to deal with difficult questions that may arise during RSE sessions.
+Further to this, the RSE elements of SCARF are based on the SCARF values of Safety, Caring, Achievement, Resilience and Friendship and therefore fit naturally into our PSHE curriculum. - > Teachers have a wealth of knowledge teaching RSE and the SCARF website provides further guidance on how to deal with difficult questions that may arise during RSE sessions.